fspaolo/mywebsite/pages/press/index.md

 [Veja Magazine](http://veja.abril.com.br/ciencia/por-que-e-preciso-falar-sobre-o-iceberg-gigante-da-antartida/) - Por que é preciso falar sobre o iceberg gigante da Antártida?
 [Why is it necesary to talk about the gian Antarctic iceberg?]

+---

 # Our work featured on the cover

-Article about Antarctic ice melting featured on the cover of a science magazine for kids
+Article about melting Antarctic ice featured on the cover of a science magazine for kids

 [Ciencia Hoje [Today's Science]](https://www.dropbox.com/s/qspgytpen50vmlz/Edicao_268_otimizado.pdf?dl=0) - Antartica: O que pode acontecer se o gelo derreter?
 [Antarctica: What could happen if the ice melts?]

+---

 # Appearance in a TV commercial